Annual Exam and Pap Smear

-- Cervical cancer screening should begin at age 21 years.
-This is based on the very low incidence of cancer and a potential for adverse effects associated with follow up visits.
+Cervical cancer screening should begin at the age of 21 years.
+This is based on the very low incidence of cancer and the potential for adverse effects associated with follow-up visits.

-A pap smear should only take a few minutes.
-Some parts of the exam may be uncomfortable, but it should not be painful.
+A Pap smear should only take a few minutes.
+Some parts of the exam may be uncomfortable, but they should not be painful.
 If it hurts, be sure to tell your health care provider, who may be able to adjust things to help you be more comfortable.

 FYI: yearly Chlamydia screening is recommended for sexually active patients aged 16-24.

-- If you are getting a Pap smear, nothing should be in your vagina for 24 hours before your appointment (e.g. no sexual intercourse, douch, vaginal lubricants, creams or medications, no tampons).
-If you are having heavy bleeding with your monthly period, please call to reschedule your appointment.
+- If you are getting a Pap smear, nothing should be in your vagina for 24 hours before your appointment (e.g. no sexual intercourse, douche, vaginal lubricants, creams or medications, no tampons).
+If you have heavy bleeding during your monthly period, please call to reschedule your appointment.
 Light bleeding is not a problem.